What to Do if Your Pipes Freeze

 Disclaimer:

 The information included is designed for informational purposes only.
 It is not legal, tax, financial or any other sort of advice, nor is it a substitute for such advice.
 The information may not apply to your specific situation.
 We have tried to make sure the information is accurate, but it could be outdated or even inaccurate in parts.
-It is the reader’s responsibility to comply with any applicable local, state, or federal regulations.
+It is the reader’s responsibility to comply with any applicable local, state or federal regulations.
 Nationwide Mutual Insurance Company, its affiliates and their employees make no warranties about the information nor guarantee of results, and they assume no liability in connection with the information provided.
-Nationwide, Nationwide is on your side, and the Nationwide N and Eagle are services marks of Nationwide Mutual Insurance Company. © 2021 Nationwide.
+Nationwide N and Eagle and Nationwide is on your side are service marks of Nationwide Mutual Insurance Company. © 2025 Nationwide

 Category: